red-starter/image-sharing-website/readme.md

 A social website written with ruby on rails.
-Images are stores using amazon web services.
+Images are stored using amazon web services.
 Users can publish images with a short description.